AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 **HOW IT WORKS:**

-This function controls the movement of the linear slider by setting its speed preset and moving it to a user-specified target position.
+This function controls the movement of the EMCenter linear slider by setting its speed preset and moving it to a user-specified target position.
 Once the speed is set, the slider will move smoothly to the specified target position, ensuring precise control over the motion.

 ```{admonition} Input
 :class: note